comfy-cozy-coding-corporation/sub-support/README.md

 Windows)
 .

-Before running the bot you will need to install all the requirements with this command:
+Before running the bot you will need to install all the requirements with this command (make sure you have [Poetry](https://python-poetry.org/docs/) installed beforehand):

 ```
-python -m pip install -r requirements.txt
+poetry install
 ```

 After that you can start it with

 ```
-python bot.py
+poetry run python src/bot.py
 ```

 > **Note**: You may need to replace `python` with `py`, `python3`, `python3.11`, etc. depending on what Python versions you have installed on the machine.